stephenengland/rest-node-health-fascade/README.md

 ## Configuration

 The configuration is entirely driven by the package.json.
-It gives the version number, description, and number of the application via the package.json file.
+It gives the version number, description, and name of the application via the package.json file.

 There are two custom config options used in the package.json file: